renenw/my_humble_home/README.md

 Notes to my future self.
+And to anyone following my tracks.

 # Why?

 Years back I rolled out some 1Wire devices to meter our electrical consumption.
 This guided changes to our lighting that drastically reduced our electiricity bill.
-It also lead to various other home automation projects: a pool topper upper, a gate pin pad, notifications when sumps flooded etc.
+It also lead to various other home automation projects: a pool topper-upper, a gate pin pad, notifications when sumps flooded, weather based garden irrigation etc.

 But, over time, power supplies failed, wires corroded, and technology moved forward.
 Its time to add a few cameras, and, it seems we should embrace Home Assistant.